nicktheway/NTW_Shell/README.md

 Example screenshots of running this shell exist inside `8551.pdf`.

-## Program's and source code explanation
+## Program's and source code's explanation
 The aim of the exercise was to make a **unix shell program** that would execute commands by forking new processes which would use the
 `int execvp(const char *file, char *const argv[]);` function.